Head Lice Drug Ivermectin Shows Promise In Treating COVID-19

 “We found that even a single dose could essentially remove all viral RNA by 48 hours and that even at 24 hours there was a really significant reduction in it,” said researcher Dr. Kylie Wagstaff.

-Dr. Nirav Shah, an infectious disease expert with the NorthShore University HealthSystem, notes that previous studies of other drugs have shown promise in test tubes, but failed to work in humans.
-However, with severely limited options in the tool belt for fighting COVID-19, ivermectin definitely seems to be a candidate for human trials.
+Dr. Nirav Shah, an infectious disease expert with the NorthShore University HealthSystem, notes that previous studies of other drugs have shown promise in test tubes but failed to work in humans.
+However, with severely limited options in the toolkit for fighting COVID-19, ivermectin definitely seems to be a candidate for human trials.

 “Finding a safe, affordable, readily available therapy like ivermectin if it proves effective with rigorous evaluation has the potential to save countless lives,” Shah said.